apperoso/incognito/README.md

 The idea is to use a token to uniquely identify any property among a collection of objects.
 The token is then passed to a single API which can be used to read and write the properties of any object registered with the API.

-The API is part of a type-erased class which encapsulates teh objects, providing value semantics and allowing them all to be stored in the same container.
+The API is part of a type-erased class which encapsulates the objects, providing value semantics and allowing them all to be stored in the same container.

 The idea is to use a token to uniquely identify any property among a collection of objects.
 The token is then passed to a single API which can be used to read and write the properties of any object registered with the API.

+**Note**: This code has been tested on Windows 11 using Visual Studio 2022 version 17.9.2.
+It contains C++23 features which may not be fully supported on other compilers.

 ## Usage Example: Vehicle Database